CONTENTS IN THIS CHAPTER:

 In 1796 Joseph Haydn wrote his Trumpet concerto for Weidinger, both as an act of friendship as to his interest in innovation.The 28th of March 1800 the concerto was performed for the first time at the Imperial and Royal Court Theatre.
 Until then, Haydn’s writing for the trumpet had rarely risen above the level of providing harmonic support or underlining a particular Affect.
 Now he took a closer interest in the new potential of Weidingers organisirte Trompete (organized trumpet), writing a trumpet part for him that was totally unlike the traditionally type of writing with the instrument.
 In this concert , thrills, chromatic runs and diatonic melodies replaced the standard fanfare motifs.
 The Concerto disappeared together with the keyed trumpet (when in the 19th century it was superseded by the Valve Trumpet) but it reappeared again in 1908, and has been the uppermost favourite piece of trumpeters and the audience.

 By around 1803 Weidinger had succeeded in interesting johann Nepomuk Hummel also to write a piece.
 It was written 1803 and his Concerto a tromba principale received its first performance at the Esterhazy court on 1 January 1804 to great acclaim.
 The concerto was originally in the key of E Major, but to day often played in the key of E Flat Major.
 Weidinger himself is believed to have reworked the piece, at least in part, in order to adapt the writing to the instrument’s technical capabilities.
-Hummel also wrote a Trio for trumpet, piano and violin for Weidinger; unfortunately this is now lost.
+Hummel also wrote a Quartet for (keyed)trumpet, violin, cello and piano for Weidinger.

 The keyed trumpet disappeared from the musical scene by the 1840s.
 During the 1820s the valve trumpet in the area around Vienna displaced the keyed trumpet.
 Only in Italy did it find a temporary refuge in the operas of Rossini and Meyerbeer.
 The Italian brothers Alessandro and Antonio Gambati made a tour around Europe in the 1820ies, as soloists on the instrument, and up till 1840 the keyed trumpet was used in military music in Austria and Italy.
 Although Weidinger, however, got some success and he toured in public halls throughout Germany, England and France.